asc-csa/SCISAT-Tutorial/README.md

 First launched in 2003, SCISAT is a satellite that helps scientists in Canada and across the globe study and learn about the concentrations of atmospheric gases, with an emphasis on the depletion of the ozone layer.
 Still active today, SCISAT collects data on over 60 different atmospheric gases.
 A large amount of this data is available on CSA's Open Data and Information Portal.

-The purpose of this tutorial is to help demonstrate the process of accessing this data, preparing it for use, and to show some basic data analysis and visualisation using the SCISAT data.
+The purpose of this tutorial is to help demonstrate the process of accessing the SCISAT data, preparing it for use, and to show some basic data analysis and visualisation using the SCISAT data.
 The tutorial also demonstrates some simple filters we can apply to the data for further exploration.

 While this tutorial uses ozone data, there is a large selection of datasets of different gases available [here](https://donnees-data.asc-csa.gc.ca/en/dataset/02969436-8c0b-4e6e-ad40-781cdb43cf24).